postlund/pyatv/docs/index.md

 ---
 # Main Page

-This is a python3 library for controlling and querying information from an Apple TV.
+This is a python 3.6 (or later) library for controlling and querying information from an Apple TV.
 It is built upon asyncio and supports most of the commands that the regular Apple Remote app does and more!

 Support for tvOS is still in early stages, but feel free to give it a spin: